oskarhs/AutoHist.jl/docs/src/index.md

 ## Supported methods
 Both the regular and the irregular procedure support a large number of criteria to select the histogram partition.
-The keyword argument `rule` controls the criterion used to choose the best partition, and includes the following criteria:
+The keyword argument `rule` controls the criterion used to choose the best partition, and includes the following options:

 - Regular Histograms:
     - Random regular histogram, :bayes (default)